appelqvist/ActionScript_exercises_assignments/README.md

 # ActionScript_exercises_assignments
-Assignments and exercises in a course in ActionScript 3
+Assignments and exercises in the course ActionScript3